mykelalvis/FT/Traveller/WORKING/Mongoose/Central Supply Catalogue Update 2023/Central Supply Catalog.md

 This is an anti-personnel warhead, throwing out shards of shrapnel across a very wide area.
 If the weapon does not have a Blast trait, fragmentation rounds give it Blast 10.

 FOAM
 A foam round, when fired from grenade launchers or heavier weapons, disperses a sticky foam which temporarily incapacitates a target.
 If the damage inflicted exceeds a person’s STR or a vehicle’s Hull, ignoring all armor, the target is stuck to the ground or a nearby wall.
 Escape requires a Very Difficult (12+) STR check, which may be attempted once per round.
-A vehicle may be freed with a Difficult (10+) skill check, with a negative DM equal to the foam ‘damage’ divided by the vehicle’s Hits, rounding up in the foam’s favour.
+A vehicle may be freed with a Difficult (10+) skill check, with a negative DM equal to the foam ‘damage’ divided by the vehicle’s Hits, rounding up in the foam’s favor.
 Foam rounds for shotguns become available at TL11 and are ineffective against vehicles with a Hull value greater than 4.

 Specialized Ammunition